smcgdub/Math-This-Property/README.md

 ![Image of the original logo](images/readme_images/original_logo_design.png)

-* I adjusted the colour scheme of the logo and ended up with the final logo below and colour scheme below:
+* I did not like the red or the name so I adjusted the colour scheme and the name and ended up with the final logo below:

 ![Image of the final logo](images/readme_images/math_this_property_logo_readme.png)